iamthomaspruyn/kg-unstructured-text/cif data/CoRE-MOF Data/README.md

-Structures (in .cif) can be found here: insert link
+Structures (in .cif) can be found [here](https://drive.google.com/drive/folders/1fSE5FC7gDuOuu67nvxoJZZDLNZdSMm8-?usp=sharing).
+In the Drive, go to CoRE-MOF Data and download the cif.zip folder alongside the CoRE-MOF properties in the CSV